Telegram Bot Features

 Local Bot API

 You can host and work with your own instance of our open-source Bot API.
+The source code is available here, along with a quick installation guide.

 After installing the server, remember to use the logOut method before redirecting requests to your new local API URL.